status-im/status-mobile/doc/starting-guide.md

 # Getting Started

-To start developing start a shell for platform you are interested in.
+To start developing start a shell for the platform you are interested in.
 ```
 make shell TARGET=android
 ```